benmvp/slides/2017/nodevember/why-react.md

 [`jest-enzyme`](https://yarnpkg.com/en/package/jest-enzyme) = 😍

 NOTES:
-- We can test incrementer using Jest & Enzyme
+- We can test `Incrementer` using Jest & Enzyme to test the public API
 - Enzyme has a jQuery-like interface for manipulating React components
 - All w/o a browser
 - "Rendering" is creating an enzyme wrapper
-- Using Jest as the test framework; also created by Facebook
+- We use Jest as the test framework & assertion lib; also created by Facebook
 - `jest-enzyme` provides additional enzyme-specific assertions to Jest
 - Here we're asserting that `Incremener` renders an element with `.val` class
-- And that that `.val` element has the text "2" inside of it
+- And that that `.val` element has the text "0" inside of it

 /////